Bsubs/cits4402-project/README.md

         - tDistance: 27
         - taxisRatio: 2.5
         - tellipse: 7
+    - Click the `Perform Image Segmentation` button at the top of the screen
+    - Wait for the code to finish executing
+    - Navigate to the `3D render of room` tab and proceed as the previous instructions specified
     - These hyperparameters should allow the program to run smoothly on low performance machines

 ## Purpose and Design of the Application